moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 explains why the lift works as a descriptor (M3) but not as a transport model.
 With T1 closed, every item of the original program — T1, E0–E3, H1–H4 — carries an executed verdict.
 The program is complete.

+## E4 addendum (H4', 2026-07-04) — the adjustment-term reframing, tested

+Reframed hypothesis (the program owner's original intent): the lifted geometry is not the mechanism but an adjustment term on top of standard models.
+E4 measured that term directly — the residual between true PM transport and each particle's own Zel'dovich prediction.
+Result: the adjustment is real and tidal-frame-anisotropic, but TRANSVERSE (⟨(R̂·e₃)²⟩ = 0.21–0.30 < 1/3; R∥/R⊥ = 0.63–0.89 everywhere): the correction current models need is anisotropic damping of motion across walls/filaments (adhesion-like), not enhanced transport along them.
+H4' refuted as stated; the constructive product is the measured form and amplitude of the true adjustment term.
+Consistent with T1 and E2.